danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/2_-_Chapter_2__Enhanced_Intelligence_—_Processing_and_Understanding_More (1).md

 The first time they ran the loop, the results were unexpectedly coherent.
 By the fifth iteration, they had transformed the complexities of M&A into a dramatic saga of heroic board meetings, spiced up with unexpected ninja tactics for delivering shareholder letters.
 Then, midway through the tenth cycle, the summaries began to skew into complete lunacy: "The merging companies fought valiantly against the Headquarters Dragon, which had hoarded all the profit margins!"

-"I think we might be losing context here," Violetta said, eyeing the screen and wondering if they had crossed into a realm of nonsensical creativity.
+"I think we might be losing context here," Miranda said, eyeing the screen and wondering if they had crossed into a realm of nonsensical creativity.

 Enter Greg the spider-bot, quietly observing this chaotic experiment from its corner perch.
 It had quietly absorbed all the outputs and decided they needed to share the absurdity with the rest of the office.
 With its tiny automated arms, it taped the summaries to every desk like an overzealous intern on a caffeine high.